apache/mxnet/docs/api/nn-factory.rst

    :param Base.Symbol hidden_activation: keyword argument, default ``:relu``, indicating
           the default activation for hidden layers.
 The specification here could be overwritten by layer-wise specification in the ``spec`` argument.
 Also activation is not applied to the last, i.e. the prediction layer.
+See :func:`Activation` for a list of supported activation types.
    :param prefix: keyword argument, default ``gensym()``, used as the prefix to
           name the constructed layers.

+   :return: the constructed MLP.